-- In order for a comprehensive RMA review to take place in 2019 as signalled by the 273.
-Minister, there are time limitations for this reform.
-This has led to constraints in time for the initial development of the proposals, and influenced what is suitable for inclusion in the proposed bill through the criteria above. - Time pressure has also constrained stakeholder engagement.
+- 259. In order for a comprehensive RMA review to take place in 2019 as signalled by the Minister, there are time limitations for this reform.
+This has led to constraints in time for the initial development of the proposals, and influenced what is suitable for inclusion in the proposed bill through the criteria above. - 260.
+Time pressure has also constrained stakeholder engagement.
 Due to the technical nature of many of the proposals and the consultation that occurred through RLAA, we have not consulted wider on the proposals.
-There will be an opportunity for submissions through the Select Committee process, which will provide good insight into stakeholder views. - 275.
-Seven of the proposals are reversing changes made in recent RMA amendments, all of which were opposed the majority of submitters through the RLAB process.
-Therefore, we assume that stakeholders will be largely in support of these proposals. - We have had discussions on technical aspects of the proposals with selected council planning practitioners.
+There will be an opportunity for submissions through the Select Committee process, which will provide good insight into stakeholder views. - 261.Seven of the proposals are reversing changes made in recent RMA amendments, all of which were opposed the majority of submitters through the RLAB process.
+Therefore, we assume that stakeholders will be largely in support of these proposals. - 262.
+We have had discussions on technical aspects of the proposals with selected council planning practitioners.
 This has helped ensure we are proposing options that will work in practice for councils.
 From these conversations, individuals working at councils are largely supportive of the proposals and proposed approaches.
-In some cases our proposed approach has been modified following feedback from individuals. - We have consulted numerous agencies on the proposed amendments.
-Comments 277. received by agencies were generally supportive of the proposed amendments.
-Where comments relate to specific amendments they have been addressed in the individual proposals. - 278.
-The Ministry of Education, which uses designations in district plans, considers the section 360D regulation-making power may be a useful check on councils' plan-making practice, and is concerned about reintroducing the ability for submitters to appeal on matters outside the scope of their original submission.
-We consider that other tools in the RMA, such as national direction, provide an appropriate check on plan-making, and that the Environment Court is well placed to address any concerns associated with the change to the scope of appeals. - 279.
-The Ministry of Education proposed an amendment to remove councils' ability to recommend, and the Environment Court's ability to impose, resource consent-level financial contributions on NoRs.
-The Ministry of the Environment and Ministry of Education have worked together in developing this particular proposal.
+In some cases our proposed approach has been modified following feedback from individuals. - 263.We have consulted numerous agencies on the proposed amendments.
+Comments received by agencies were generally supportive of the proposed amendments.
+Where comments relate to specific amendments they have been addressed in the individual proposals. - 264.
+The Ministry of Education, which uses designations in district plans, considers the section 360D regulation-making power may be a useful check on councils' planmaking practice, and is concerned about reintroducing the ability for submitters to appeal on matters outside the scope of their original submission.
+We consider that other tools in the RMA, such as national direction, provide an appropriate check on plan-making, and that the Environment Court is well placed to address any concerns associated with the change to the scope of appeals.